castle-engine/cge-www/htdocs/wp/wp-content/plugins/check-email/readme.txt

 2. Check & Log Email - View Logs
 3. Check & Log Email - Settings

+== Installation ==

+= Using the WordPress Plugin Search =

+1. Navigate to the `Add New` sub-page under the Plugins admin page.
+2. Search for `Check & Log Email`.
+3. The plugin should be listed first in the search results.
+4. Click the `Install Now` link.
+5. Lastly click the `Activate Plugin` link to activate the plugin.

+= Uploading in WordPress Admin =

+1. [Download the plugin zip file](https://wordpress.org/plugins/check-email/) and save it to your computer.
+2. Navigate to the `Add New` sub-page under the Plugins admin page.
+3. Click the `Upload` link.
+4. Select Check & Log Email zip file from where you saved the zip file on your computer.
+5. Click the `Install Now` button.
+6. Lastly click the `Activate Plugin` link to activate the plugin.

 == Changelog ==

+= v1.0.9 - 07/03/2024 =
+- Fixed: php8.2 deprecation warning #53
+- Enhancement: Added Support Form #56

 = v1.0.8 - 16/10/2023 =
 - Updated: Plugin author to reflect ownership changes.